-- Students are responsible for alerting SDS if they experience difficulties accessing their accommodations.
+- Students are responsible for alerting DS if they experience difficulties accessing their accommodations.

-- Students are responsible for making arrangements to receive their extra-time accommodation, at least 7 days prior to the exam and must contact SDS of any scheduling conflict.
+- Students are responsible for making arrangements to receive their extra-time accommodation, at least 7 days prior to the exam and must contact DS of any scheduling conflict.

 - If students do not request accommodations at the start of the semester, faculty needs a minimum of one week’s notification to implement accommodations.

 - The University will provide students with documented disabilities access to all services, programs, or activities sponsored by the University.

 - DS will provide reasonable accommodations to ensure equal access to all academic programs.